sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 pubdate = "2023-10-01"
 +++

-Think of tests as a bunch of experiments.
-Just like in science, we set out to prove a hypothesis.
-In the case of software development, our hypothesis is: "this code does what I want it to do".
-Writing tests is a semi-formal way to prove that the actual behaviour of our code is what we expect it to be.
+Think of tests as a series of experiments in the world of software development.
+Just like scientists aim to prove their hypotheses, software developers set out to prove that their code does precisely what it's intended to do.
+Writing tests is our semi-formal way of ensuring that the actual behavior of our code aligns with our expectations.

-Software is created by combining numerous small building blocks, and arranging them in such a way that makes the resulting system behave the way we want it to[^1].
-We want to make sure that our building blocks behave the way we want them to.
-While this does not guarantee to make the combination of these blocks work perfectly, working with broken tools will guarantee the resulting system does not work.
+Software development involves combining numerous small building blocks, arranging them in a way that molds the system into the desired behavior[^1].
-In short: testing the different components of your system does not guarantee success.
-Not validating them does guarantee failure.
+Each of these building blocks must behave as intended.
+While validating individual components doesn't guarantee the perfect functioning of the overall system, neglecting this step almost certainly guarantees failure.

-There are numerous ways of validating the behaviour of software.
-These can range from highly isolated tests, verifying only a very small chunck of the codebase, to having a user feedback form in the software, and letting your users inform you of any issues they encounter.
+There are various ways to validate software behavior, ranging from highly isolated tests that scrutinize small code segments to user feedback forms, where users report any issues they encounter.

 ## Description

-The testing pyramid displays different types of test.
-These are ordered top-to-bottom from "more integrated" to "more isolated".
+Imagine a pyramid that categorizes different types of tests.
+These categories are organized from "more integrated" at the top to "more isolated" at the bottom.
-Tests that are more isolated are generally easier to create, as there is less work needed to set up the context for the experiment.

 {{< image src="/images/concepts/testing_pyramid.png" alt="The testing pyramid" >}}

+**Isolated tests** are the most straight-forward to create, since they require minimal set-up effort.
+They are fast to write and fast to execute.
+However, isolated tests are the most artificial type of tests, as they are the furthest removed from replicating real-world usage scenarios.

+**Integrated tests**, on the other hand, are the most life-like scenario's we can create, simulating real-world usage.
+However, they demand substantial setup effort, making them more time-consuming and expensive to create and slower to execute.

+As a developer, you must make a trade-off decision: "How much feedback speed and implementation time am I willing to sacrifice in exchange for additional realism?"

+{{<tip text=`
+The testing pyramid provides insight into various test types, but it doesn't imply that you should use all of them or that some are inherently better than others.
+Like many aspects of software development, your choice should align with your specific context.

+A recommended heuristic is to **aim for the fastest possible feedback loop.**
+` >}}

 ## Detailed Description

 * **Function/Method tests**: The lowest level of tests.
 These verify the behaviour of a single (public) method.
-These tests are usually employed to validate a tricky bit of logic, or to make sure exceptional cases are handled properly.
+Method-level tests are highly isolated, and provide the fastest feedback[^2].
+These tests are usually employed to validate tricky bits of core logic, or to make sure exceptional cases are handled properly.
 * **Unit tests**:
 * **Acceptance tests**:
 * **Integration tests**: